How to add Jolt JNI to an existing project

 Collision layers

 Jolt Physics allows you to organize bodies into collision layers and specify that some layers never collide.
-For instance, it’s typical to put all non-moving bodies into a separate layer and specify that they collide only with moving objects.
+For instance, it’s typical to put moving and non-moving bodies into separate layers and specify that non-moving bodies collide only with moving bodies, not with other non-moving bodies.

-Collision layers can be defined differently for each phase of collision detection:
+Collision layers can be defined both for objects and broadphase:

 • broadphase layers are used during broad-phase detection, and